simplethings/SimpleThingsFormExtraBundle/README.md

 * RecaptchaFieldType for using Google's reCAPTCHA service.
 * ImageType for showing the previously uploaded image
-* FileSet for showing a list of previously uplaoded files
+* FileSet for showing a list of previously uploaded files
 * FieldTypeExtension for allowing setting `attr` when building a Form.

 Current this Bundle **does not** provide the following: